-All grantees that expend State funds (including federal funds passed through the N. C. Department of Health and Human Services) are required to comply with the procurement standards described in the North Carolina General Statutes and the North Carolina Administrative Code, which are identified in the State of North Carolina Agency Purchasing manual accessible on the Internet at: https://ncadmin.nc.gov/government-agencies/procurement/procurement-rules Suspension and Debarment
+All grantees that expend State funds (including federal funds passed through the N. C. Department of Health and Human Services) are required to comply with the procurement standards described in the North Carolina General Statutes and the North Carolina Administrative Code, which are identified in the State of North Carolina Agency Purchasing manual accessible on the Internet at: Procurement Rules | NC DOA.

+Suspension and Debarment